vybetoken/vybe/README.md

 ## Vybe Platform

-Vybe is a new, modern take on decentralized finance.
-With multiple products that we refer to as melodies, as together they form a harmonious step forward for the industry.
+Vybe is a modular, decentralized finance protocol built on the Ethereum blockchain.
+Together, multiple vybe modules form a unified step forward for the industry.
 Our contracts were built from the ground up with upgradability in mind, which uniquely positions Vybe for flexibility in the future.

-VYBE must be purchased to utilize melodies, providing intrinsic value to VYBE.
-You can stake your VYBE to enable the ecosystem and increase your holdings.

-In the first month of Vybe's existence, 5% of the VYBE supply is issued, and 4.75% is distributed to stakers.
-The remaining 0.25% funds future development to ensure the platform's long-term viability.
-The staking rate will decrease over the next six months from the current 5% to the final staking rate of 2% of the VYBE supply.

 ### Contracts
 All code are available for review in the `contracts` folder.